Rights of suspects and accused

 - a Green Paper on pre-trial detention.

 The Commission works together with the Council and the European Parliament to implement the roadmap.
 Much progress has been made to date.
 The Directives DIR 2010/64/EU on interpretation and translation and on the right to information in criminal proceedings were adopted on 20 October 2010 and on 22 May 2012 respectively.
-Then, in October 2013, a new Directive was adopted which aims to ensure that minimum standards on the right of access to a lawyer in criminal proceedings and on the right to communicate upon arrest which is currently being discussed in the Council and the European Parliament.
+Then, in October 2013, a new Directive was adopted which aims to ensure that minimum standards on the right of access to a lawyer in criminal proceedings and on the right to communicate upon arrest are applied throughout the EU.

 A Green Paper on the application of EU criminal justice legislation in the field of detention was launched in June 2011.
-The Commission has received many replies to this green paper from Member States, authorities and many organisations.
+The Commission received many replies to this green paper from Member States, authorities and several organisations.

 When designing and implementing measures in this field, it is important for the EU to get the balance right between measures that protect such rights and those that facilitate the investigation and prosecution of crime.